auduno/clmtrackr/README.md

 In the root directory of clmtrackr, run `npm install` then run `grunt`.
 This will create `clmtrackr.min.js` and `clmtrackr.js`.

+To test the examples locally, you need to run a local server.
+One easy way to do this is to install `http-server`, a small node.js utility: `npm install -g http-server`.
+Then run `http-server` in the root of clmtrackr and go to `http://localhost:8080/examples` in your browser.

 ### License ###

 **clmtrackr** is distributed under the [MIT License](http://www.opensource.org/licenses/MIT)